openredact/nerwhal/README.md

 pytest --cov-report term --cov=nerwhal
 ```

-To skip slow tests run:
+To skip tests that require the download of stanza models run:
 ```
-pytest --doctest-modules -m "not slow"
+pytest -m "not slow"
 ```

 ## License